-Gina McCarthy is Professor of the Practice of Public Health in the Department of Environmental Health at Harvard T.H.
+Prior to her White House appointment, Gina was President and Chief Executive Officer of the Natural Resources Defense Council, where she led more than 700 attorneys, scientists, advocates, and policy experts.
+She also served as a professor of the practice of public health in the Department of Environmental Health at Harvard T.H.
 Chan School of Public Health and the Director of the Center for Health and the Global Environment.
-In this capacity, Gina leads the development of the school’s strategy to turn climate and health science into actions that promote a more sustainable and just world.
-She is affiliated with the Kennedy School of Government where she engages climate science leaders across the university and beyond.
-Gina is also an operating advisor at a private equity firm focused on sustainability and wellness, called Pegasus Capital Advisors.
+In this capacity, Gina led the development of the school’s strategy to turn climate and health science into actions that promote a more sustainable and just world.

-Gina served as U.S. Environmental Protection Agenda (EPA) Administrator from July 2013 to January 2017.
-She had previously served as Assistant Administrator for EPA’s Office of Air and Radiation, upon appointment by President Obama in 2009.
+Earlier, Gina was appointed by President Barack Obama to serve as U.S. Environmental Protection Agency (EPA) Administrator from July 2013 to January 2017.
+She had previously served President Obama as Assistant Administrator for EPA’s Office of Air and Radiation, from 2009 to 2013.